Simple and functional garage storage to maximize space. Garage storage solutions that work!

 I’ve been pretty proud of myself the last five weeks.
 I made a resolution to complete projects I’ve started but failed to finish and I’ve been checking them off left and right.
 I’m hoping the elimination of some of these to do’s make our impending kitchen remodel a little less stressful.
-One project I can finally check off of the list is garage organization.
+One project I can finally check off of the list is adding garage storage.
 We started the project last March when we painted the garage walls and floor.
-We created an outdoor running closet for Chris using garage organization systems and added storage for the girls’ toys, helmets, etc.
+We created an outdoor running closet for Chris using garage organization systems and added garage storage solutions for the girls’ toys, helmets, etc.

-Chris and I had very different ideas on how to organize the garage – he wanted to use systems and I wanted to use pretty pegs, so we compromised and took zones.
+Chris and I had very different ideas on how to organize the garage – he wanted to use garage storage systems and I wanted to use pretty pegs, so we compromised and took zones.
 I had a peg rail made to fit the length of the wall, specifying the distance and number of pegs.
 Then, it sat in our garage for months.
 Okay, nearly a year, but I have no excuse as to why.
 Finally over the weekend we hung it.
 Can you believe a little level and two screws hung me up that long?
 Maybe I need a little more ambition.
 Anyways, the peg rail has finally been hung and it’s glorious!

 To celebrate another project complete I even treated myself to new cleaning supplies since ours were 10+ years old.
 There’s just something about that hint of cohesiveness that puts me at ease.